GenesisFR/HowToBecomeGoodAtShooters/README.md

 TODO:

-\- check if chunga's butts are still unarmored
+\- check if chunga's butts are still unarmored (outside the Dark Hours raid)
 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if red/purple Cleaner snipers have an RC car and if it can jump (https://www.reddit.com/r/thedivision/comments/oxw1ha/do_rc_cars_normally_do_this)
 \- check if rushers have less HP than snipers
-\- check if the damage immunity after a self-revive is gone (https://www.reddit.com/r/thedivision/comments/n8ejqk/since_when_are_you_not_invulnerable_anymore_after)
 \- check if the demolisher firefly trick works on mini-tanks (https://www.reddit.com/r/thedivision/comments/n9l7xs/how_to_destroy_warhounds_in_a_easy_way_a_hidden)
-\- check if the Firestarter shotgun allows you to put mini-tanks and marauders on fire but also bypass the armor plates of warhounds
-\- check if True Patriot's white buff and popping a survivalist medkit can proc Empathic Resolve (https://www.reddit.com/r/thedivision/comments/p2cgp7/emphatic_resolve_x_true_patriots)
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
 \- test cluster seekers rigger bag exploit (https://www.reddit.com/r/thedivision/comments/onaytg/trying_to_increase_skill_haste_as_much_as_i_can/h5s5r9v)
-\- test syscor medkit versus fragile armor stacks
+\- test syscor medkit during cover to cover and against fragile armor stacks

 ## Table of Contents